Eiara/simplest-webapp/README.md

 # simplest-webapp

-The simplest possible Python webapp I could make, using Bottle and Begins to handle webserving and arg parsing.
+The simplest possible Python webapp, using Bottle